About the Sustainable Financing Framework

 The establishment of this Sustainable Financing Framework allows the Isle of Man Government to fund its investments and schemes with environmentally and socially impactful, and transparent, debt instruments.

-The Isle of Man Treasury intends to allocate the proceeds raised from any Green, Social or Sustainability financing instrument issue, to finance and/or refinance, expenditures that meet the environmental and social criteria set out in the Sustainable Financing Framework.
+The Isle of Man Treasury has allocated the proceeds raised from any Green, Social or Sustainability financing instrument issue, to finance and/or refinance, expenditures that meet the environmental and social criteria set out in the Sustainable Financing Framework.
 The framework also sets out exclusions for expenditure, in line with green and social objectives.

 Second Party Opinion

-Isle of Man Treasury has appointed Sustainalytics to provide an external review on the Sustainable Financing Framework.
-Sustainalytics has reviewed the Sustainable Financing Framework and concluded that the Framework is credible, impactful and aligns with the IMCS, GBP, SBP, SLP, and GLP.
+The Treasury appointed Sustainalytics to provide an external review of the Sustainable Financing Framework.
+Sustainalytics reviewed the Sustainable Financing Framework and published their conclusion in September 2021, that the Framework is credible, impactful and aligns with the Sustainability Bond Guidelines 2021, Green Bond Principles 2021, Green Loan Principles 2021, Social Bond Principles 2021 and Social Loan Principles 2021.

 Sustainable Financing Framework Impact and Allocation Report

-In line with the requirement to publish a report on the first anniversary of the bond, Treasury have compiled the 'Impact and Allocation Report' to outline how the £400m funding has been allocated to various 'Green' and 'Social' projects across a wide range of Government departments.
-The amount of funding attributed to each project is highlighted, along with an explanation of the impact the funding has had in supporting the Island and it's residents, in addition to stating how the aims in the original Sustainable Financing Framework have been met.
+In September 2022, in line with the requirement to publish a report on the first anniversary of the bond, Treasury published the 'Impact and Allocation Report (2022)' to outline how the £400m funding has been allocated to various 'Green' and 'Social' projects across Government departments.
+The amount of funding attributed to each project is highlighted, along with an explanation of the impact the funding has had in supporting the Island and it's residents, stating how the aims in the original Sustainable Financing Framework have been met.